ADVENTURER | DENIS ISBISTER

 Since season one we have been to 11 countries on over 150 planes, taking us from places like Ireland to Southern Argentina, Alaska to the Amazon and everywhere in between.
 We have chased some of the most legendary tackle busting fish you can imagine, like Payara (vampire fish), Peacock Bass, Arctic Char, Lake Trout, Pike, Golden Dorado and countless other species that prompts bewildered delight to just about anyone, fishing enthusiast or not.
 On a recent trip to my old stomping grounds, I came to realize it’s not always about the crazy fish and remote travel but sometimes it’s bringing back the old school adventure that is just what the doctor ordered!

-We fished for hours, caught some of the legendary native Mackinaw, slept under the stars loved every minute of this amazing overnight trek in this untouched wilderness area.
-It was truly extraordinary, but the real sweet spot went down when we were scheduled to head into the remote backcountry Jarbidge Wilderness Area, up near the Idaho border.
+We fished for hours, caught some of the legendary native Mackinaw, slept under the stars, loved every minute of this amazing overnight trek in this untouched wilderness area.
+It was truly extraordinary, but the real sweet spot went down when we were scheduled to head into the remote backcountry of the Jarbidge Wilderness Area, in the northeastern part of Nevada, up near the Idaho border.

 After a few refreshments and a few silver tonged questions with this tight knit group of Jarbidge folks, we felt we had some solid intel for the next day and even the promise of a nabbing a badly desired Bull Trout.
 This is the only place in Nevada where an angler can complete an IGFA Trout Royal Slam and catch a Bull Trout….it’s a big deal.